By Carlton Foster

 In summary, you should notice from the experiences with Jesus and the people he healed, as well as the disciples, that faith without actions is dead; it will not make you whole.

 Notice also that there were degrees of faith: little faith is believing in good but heavily overshadowed with doubts or fear.
 Much faith is a good belief followed with the appropriate actions to justify the belief, not doubting or having fear.

 Jesus gives us some examples to combat little faith, he said, “..And whosoever shall compel thee to go a mile, go with him two.
 Give to him that asketh thee, and from him that would borrow of thee turn not thou away.”
-All these are good actions.
+All of these are good actions.
 Doing more than is expected.
 If you can do some actions to someone’s faith, you can do the same to yours.
 ‘Actions speak louder than words.’

-In church, when we do ‘Alter calls’, Go!
+In the church, when we do ‘Alter calls’, Go!
 Move!, Act.
-Blessings do come to the most faithful, the ones who take the steps to get up out of their seat and walk down the aisle and wait patiently for a blessing.
+Blessings do come to the most faithful, the ones who take the steps to get up out of their seats and walk down the aisle and wait patiently for a blessing.
 Remember: good thoughts bring good actions, and bad or fearful thoughts bring wrong actions.

 The key is to evaluate your actions.
-If your actions are bad and have evil intent, then it must have been perpetuated by evil thoughts.
+If your actions are bad and have evil intent, then it must have been propagated by evil thoughts.
 If you have little faith, that is not doing anything, increase your faith, and faith comes by hearing, and hearing from the words of God.
 Remember the power of faith is in the actions that follow.
 Start acting NOW.